 When the HEROES Act passed in the House, it called for the student loan payment and interest to stop until September of 2021.
-If the Democrats control Congress and Biden is elected President, borrowers are likely to see this extended help.
+Thus, there is democratic support to extend the freeze until at least September.

 Student Loan Predictions for a Biden Presidency:If Joe Biden is elected, borrowers could see many changes to student loan policy.
 Take a look at some of the most likely changes.

-Why the Student Loan Interest and Payment Break Could End in January 2021
+When Will the Student Loan Interest and Payment Freeze End?

 Student Loan Planning with 0% Federal Interest Rates